costarichard/costarichard.github.io/_posts/2020-06-26-roam-blocks.md

 ## Summary

 *This is the first post in what is meant to be a series of posts on using Roam for research, particularly on STEM.
 My goal is that others can find some ideas useful and apply them to their workflows.
-In particular, this post is about using block references to get rid of meaningless connections in your pages.*
+In particular, this post is about using block references to decrease the number of page links your pages.*

 ---
 ## Cluttered Connections